 No studies can say conclusively whether or not cannabis consumption contributes to lung cancer.
 However, studies have shown that smoking the equivalent to one cannabis joint a day for up to 20 years was not associated with negative impacts on lung function.

 Though, studies on whether or not chronic, heavy cannabis smoking contributes to lung cancer have been inconclusive.
-There is no way to rule out whether or not heavy, protracted consumers face greater risks.
+With the evidence thus far, there is no way to rule out whether or not heavy, protracted consumers face greater risks.

 Further studies have found no link between moderate cannabis smoking and negative lung health.
 While tobacco has been linked time and time again to high risk for lung cancer, researchers have been hard-pressed to find the same link with cannabis.